 Alaska Airlines, Inc. is an Alaska corporation that was organized in 1932 and incorporated in 1937.
-Alaska principally serves 40 cities in six western states (Alaska, Washington, Oregon, California, Nevada, and Arizona) and Canada and 9 cities in Mexico.
-Alaska also provides non-stop service between Seattle and six eastern cities (Washington, D.C., Boston, Chicago, Miami, Orlando and Newark), between Seattle and Denver, Seattle and Dallas, Anchorage and Chicago, Los Angeles and Calgary, and between Los Angeles and Washington, D.C.
+Alaska principally serves 40 cities in six westem states (Alaska, Washington, Oregon, California, Nevada, and Arizona) and Canada and 9 cities in Mexico.
+Alaska also provides non-stop service between Seattle and six eastem cities (Washington, D.C., Boston, Chicago, Miami, Orlando and Newark), between Seattle and Denver, Seattle and Dallas, Anchorage and Chicago, Los Angeles and Calgary, and between Los Angeles and Washington, D.C.
 In each year since 1973, Alaska has carried more passengers between the state of Alaska and the U.S. mainland than any other airline.
 In 2004 and the first nine months of 2005, Alaska carried 16.3 million and 12.7 million revenue passengers, respectively.
-For the nine months ended September 30, 2005, passenger traffic within the state of Alaska and between the state of Alaska and the U.S. mainland accounted for 20% of Alaska's revenue passenger miles, West Coast traffic (including Canada) accounted for 55%, the Mexico markets 9% and other markets 16%.
+For the nine months ended September 30, 2005, passenger traffic within the state of Alaska and between the state of Alaska's revenue passenger miles, West Coast traffic (including Canada) accounted for 55%, the Mexico markets 9% and other markets 16%.
 Based on passenger enplanements, Alaska's leading airports are Seattle, Portland, Los Angeles, and Anchorage.
 Based on revenues for the nine months ended September 30, 2005, its leading nonstop routes are Seattle-Anchorage, Seattle-Los Angeles, and Seattle-San Diego.
 At September 30, 2005, Alaska's operating fleet consisted of 110 jet aircraft.